pscdasilva54/gcdata/README.md

-Means and standard deviations of the magnitude (norm) of the values from the gyroscope after some signal filtering.
+Means and standard deviations of the magnitude (norm) of the values from the gyroscope, after some signal filtering.

 meantbodygyromagmean
 meantbodygyromagstd

-Means and standard deviations of the magnitude (norm) of the values from the gyroscope after some signal filtering of Jerk signals.
+Means and standard deviations of the magnitude (norm) of the values from the gyroscope, after some signal filtering, of Jerk signals.

 meantbodygyrojerkmagmean